 Any freelancer will tell you this is draining.
 But right now a lot of freelance workers self-select for that lifestyle.
 They probably have, for the most part, personality types like mine that mean they can endure it, or even thrive in it.
 What happens when more and more people find themselves in a constant state of performance, either as freelancers or at the edge of their component of a networked organisation?

 Resilience has become something of a self-help buzzword in recent years.
 It’s easy to be dismissive of those offering to teach or coach people for it.
 But I’m increasingly of the opinion that it will be a core skill for tomorrow’s worker.
 That alongside the Three Cs for which I have advocated over the last few years, we should be teaching people how to deal with what happens in a world where those skills – creativity, curation and particularly communication, are prized above all else.
 How do you cope if you are not a natural presenter, are uncomfortable doing it, and yet are forced to do so?
 This isn’t just about overcoming stage fright, it can be about going against core aspects of your personality, identity, and even challenge the stability of your own mental health.

 In milder cases like mine, how do we give people the tools to handle the extended exposure, constant challenge, and occasional rejection, that such a working environment presents?

 Taking this back to the personal, I’m in a fortunate position to be able to consider these questions and afford myself the time and other investment that might be required to find solution.
 Writing this post may be all that I need, a cathartic expression of my own self-doubt.
-But if I’m right that this is a wider problem, and growing one, we should be talking about solutions sooner rather than later.
+But if I’m right that this is a wider problem, and a growing one, we should be talking about solutions sooner rather than later.